protontypes/open-source-in-environmental-sustainability/_sources/chapters/methodology.md

 # Methodology

 Developing and maintaining open source software relies on an integration of technical, social and organisational factors.
 A mixed methods study was therefore designed to understand all aspects of this sociotechnological system.
-We collected quantitative and qualitative data concurrently and used one source's findings as cross-validation for the other.
+We collected quantitative and qualitative data concurrently and used one source’s findings as cross-validation for the other.
 Thousands of projects were analysed across six dimensions:

-- **General overview** - Project themes, growth, age and popularity, and general project maturity.
+- **General overview** - project themes, growth, age and popularity, and general project maturity.

-- **Technology** - Preferred programming languages, licence use, and technical challenges facing contributors.
+- **Technology** - preferred programming languages, licence use, and technical challenges facing contributors.

-- **Community** - Community composition and participation, and overall activity.
+- **Community** - community composition and participation, and overall activity.

-- **Ecosystem collaborations** - Cooperation across and within sectors and disciplines.
+- **Ecosystem collaborations** - cooperation across and within sectors and disciplines.

-- **Financial sustainability** - Business models and funding mechanisms.
+- **Financial sustainability** - business models and funding mechanisms.

 ## Quantitative Analysis

 From October 2020 until August 2022, ~1300 **actively** developed open source projects were crowdsourced and curated.
-All entries are selected based on the contribution [guide](https://opensustain.tech/contributing/) of OpenSustain.tech.
+All entries were selected based on the contribution [guide](https://opensustain.tech/contributing/) of OpenSustain.tech.
 For a project to be listed, it must:

 1. Follow at least one aspect of the {ref}`open-sustainability-principles`.
 2. Be instrumental to the preservation and restoration of natural ecosystems, support climate change mitigation or adaptation, or enable environmental sustainability more broadly, through open technology, methods, data, knowledge, intelligence or tools.